-Jovan is a plant breeder & seed executive with over 25 years experience in the field crops and vegetable seed industries.
-His career began in France in 1996, as a corn breeder for Cargill Seeds (later Monsanto).
+Jovan is a plant breeder & seed executive with over 25 years of experience in the field crops and vegetable seed industries.
+His career began in France in 1996, as a Corn Breeder for Monsanto.
 Jovan continued in Canada as the Canola Breeding Lead for Monsanto, then in California as the R&D Team lead for Bayer/BASF.
-Throughout his prolific career, he has been a part of over 200 releases of hybrid varieties of corn, canola, tomato, pepper, sweet corn, watermelon, melon, cucumber, onions, carrots and leek.
+Throughout his prolific career, he has been a part of over 200 releases of hybrid varieties of corn, canola, tomato, pepper, sweet corn, watermelon, melon, cucumber, onions, carrots, and leek.
+In addition to being an SBC director of education, instructor for Plant Breeding academies and other SBC courses, Jovan is one of the founders and board director for Murray River Seeds and an industry consultant for plant breeding and business strategies with F2Gen LLC.
 He is looking forward, together with the SBC team of instructors, to impart his experiences to future generations of plant breeders and other seed industry professionals.

 Plant Reproductive Biology, Room 1112